MyCrypto raises $4 million to simplify cryptocurrency wallets

 This round of funding comes as the blockchain and cryptocurrency industry is booming.
 Almost 22 million Bitcoin wallets have been set up globally to date.
 And the blockchain market is expected to grow to more than $7.6 billion by 2022.
 Based on data from Etherscan, the number of unique Ethereum addresses surpassed 41 million this month.

 In an effort to make it easier for users to secure their funds outside of an exchange, MyCrypto recently launched a desktop app that will allow them to manage and use their cryptocurrency without online services and protocols.
+MyCrypto was released in early 2018.

 “We believe today one of the major bottlenecks to cryptocurrency adoption is the lack of an easy-to-use interface for average people.
 MyCrypto is led by hardcore cryptocurrency entrepreneurs and is well-positioned to onboard the next one hundred million cryptocurrency users,” said Olaf Carlson-Wee, CEO of Polychain Capital, in a statement.